 If you’re unsure how to write a CV with no experience, we recommend listing your education and skills first.
 Training is usually provided for most entry-level positions in the UK, but you must have secondary-tier qualifications.
 Create an additional experience section, including any internships, NHS apprenticeships, or completing a care certificate to develop your specialist knowledge.

 A professional CV statement is a concise summary highlighting your relevant work experience, specialist knowledge and key accomplishments in healthcare.
 Tailor your summary to be job-specific and tailor it to the job you’re applying for to create a strong impression on potential employers.
 We suggest reading the job description carefully and aligning your CV to your career goals.
 Use strong action verbs and medical terms to showcase your sector or desired position expertise.
+Refer to the midwife CV example for inspiration.

 Land the interview for your dream job with CVMaker